angular-architects/module-federation-plugin/libs/native-federation/README.md

 - [Zack Jackson](https://twitter.com/ScriptedAlchemy) for originally coming up with the great idea of Module Federation and its successful mental model
 - [Tobias Koppers](https://twitter.com/wSokra) for helping to make Module Federation a first class citizen of webpack
+- [Florian Rappl](https://twitter.com/FlorianRappl) for an good discussion about these topics during a speakers dinner in Nuremberg
 - [The Nx Team](https://twitter.com/NxDevTools), esp.
 [Colum Ferry](https://twitter.com/FerryColum), who seamlessly integrated webpack Module Federation into Nx and hence helped to spread the word about it (Nx + Module Federation === ❤️)
 - [Michael Egger-Zikes](https://twitter.com/MikeZks) for contributing to our Module Federation efforts and brining in valuable feedback
 - The Angular CLI-Team, esp.
 [Alan Agius](https://twitter.com/AlanAgius4) and [Charles Lyding](https://twitter.com/charleslyding), for working on the experimental esbuild builder for Angular